Terre8055/medium-rss-api/README.md

 ```
 node api.js
 ```
-By default, this will retrieve posts from the Medium account associated with the username `michaeladev`.
-To retrieve posts from a different Medium account, modify the `getMediumData()` function in `api.js` to use a different username:
+To retrieve posts from a Medium account, modify the `getMediumData()` function in `api.js` to use a different username:

 ## Example Response